Far from the Madding Crowd

 Tanzania-coast-Mafia-pole-pole-lodge

 The happy reality is that this is rarely the case for many of the beach destinations that we recommend.
-This is the beauty of the beaches of Africa's coasts and islands.
-It is almost surprising how empty even most of South Africa's beaches can be.
-(Outside of the peak Christmas season of course!)
+One of the true pleasures of Africa’s coasts and islands is the genuine spaciousness: long, quiet beaches that remain remarkably untouched, even in well-travelled regions.

 Malawi or Madagascar for anyone?